treeverse/lakeFS/docs/understand/performance-best-practices.md

 An import essentially scans the supplied dataset (eg a path in a GCS or S3 bucket) and records various metadata about the files in lakeFS.
 This is purely a metadata operation, and does not require copying any data.

 From that point on, the source data should be considered frozen and immutable.
+Any changes to an imported object in the origin location will result in read failures when reading that object from lakeFS.

 You can re-import a dataset, and capture any changed or newly added files (this is use case 3 / option 2 in the blog).
 What that will not do is deal nicely with updated or overwritten files.